dotnet/machinelearning/src/Microsoft.ML.SearchSpace/Readme.md

 ### Numeric option | Choice option

 Option is the most basic unit in MB Search Space.
 And it represent a searching range for a specific hyper parameter.
-An Numeric option is an option where its corresponding parameter is of numeric type and usually its searching space is a certain range between min and max value.
+A Numeric option is an option where its corresponding parameter is of numeric type and usually its searching space is a certain range between min and max value.
 A choice option is an option where its parameter only accept specific values, like boolean (True/False), enum, etc..

 In implementation, each option represents a mapper function which maps its value into a known space.
 Thereby free tuners from managing the details of different options.